opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 \end{align}
 $$

 where $$f$$ is a float that ranges from 0.1 to 1,024 in powers of 2 and $$b_i$$ ​and $$n_i$$ ​are the min-max normalized BM25 and neural scores, respectively.
 We found that for the fine-tuned models, f=1 works best.
 Note that this is identical to the arithmetic combination.
-For the pre-trained models, we found that f=8 works better.
+For the pretrained models, we found that f=8 works better.
 For more information, see the [linear combination experiment results](#linear-combination-experiment-results).

 ### 4.4.
 Other comparisons